atadzan/langconv/README.md

 # Language conventor
- Package which converts a language name to its ISO 639-1 code
+ Package which gives ISO 639-1 code and Russian translation of language name by English language name.